You-Gao/Blog/_books/2024-07-17-homo-ludens.md

 title:            Homo Ludens
 name:             Homo Ludens
 layout:           style
 description: >-
-  The history of the playing man.
+  A reflective reading of Johan Huizinga’s Homo Ludens, exploring play as a foundation of culture, ritual, and social order.
 comment: ✦✦✦✧✧
 ---